top of page

 The purpose is to quickly capture spoils and seize plunder.
 What could it be that Israel has and Gog/Magog might want so desperately that they would devise an evil plan and enact it quickly?
 Natural resources, specifically oil and natural gas, which Israel has in abundance in the maritime oil and gas fields off their coastline.
 Currently, there are three oil and gas fields under Israeli control called the Levianthan, the Tamar and the Karish fields, which began full extraction operations in 2019.
 The northern Karish field required diplomatic agreements with Turkey and Lebanon which were settled in 2022.

 Europe is forecasting that it will be a struggle to acquire oil and natural gas in 2023 as their reserves deplete to critical levels and will not be sufficient for the 2023/2024 winter according to an IEA article of November, 2022.
-With Russian supplies sharply cut due to its war with Ukraine and China increasing its demand for supplies as it comes out of pandemic lockdowns, there will be less oil and gas available on the market.
+With Russian supplies sharply cut due to its war with Ukraine while China is increasing its demand for fuel as it comes out of pandemic lockdowns, there will be less oil and gas available on the market.
 Europe is growing increasingly anxious of its ability to keep its economy going if its supply levels are not maintained.
 The Leviathan Basin oil and gas off Israel’s coast are considered to be rich deposits and will provide oil and gas for years.

-In September 2022, Israel indicated it will be able to supply about 10% of what would have been received from Russia according to Reuters News.
 Will that satisfy Europe?
-Apparently not.
+Apparently not!
 According to scripture, thoughts will come into their heads and they will devise an evil plan against Israel.
 And they will come against Israel like a storm “that rushes over” and covers like a cloud as mentioned in verse 9 of Ezekiel 38.
 Again, that is flood-like language.

-Translating that to Gregorian calendar dates, we could see the Gog/Magog war happen in October 31/November 1, 2023, based on the one clue given in Ezekiel 39:9 about 7 years of using the spoils of war.
+How can we make these determinations of dates?
+This is based on the one clue given in Ezekiel 39:9 about 7 years of using the spoils of war.
 This can only be done as a time of peace and plenty.
 A seven year time of plenty?!
 That is reminiscent of the account of Joseph with the 7 years of plenty followed by 7 years of famine.
 Interestingly, Amos 8:11 states there will be a time of famine (of the hearing of the word of Elohim) as we progress into the end times.
 So, this indicates there will be a repeat of what happened with Joseph.

 Let's break it down into dates.
-The quick explanation is this: in 1967 on the Shavuot just days after the Six Day War, the 70 Week's prophecy of Daniel 9 began.
+We’ll begin with Speculation #2: in 1967 on the Shavuot just days after the Six Day War, the 70 Week's prophecy of Daniel 9 began.
 Count forward 70 Shavuot's (one Shavuot per year) and we arrive at 2037 (which is when the altar is shut down and the 3.5 year tribulation begins).
 To discover when the Gog/Magog war starts within the 70 Weeks, we count backward 7 years to 2030 (time of famine) and then a further 7 years back (time of plenty).
 This brings us to 2023.
-And as already stated in this article, it will probably happen as a repeat of the day of the start of Noah's flood.
+And as already stated in this article, it will probably happen as a sudden flood-like event as was the start of Noah's flood.

-Therefore it is clear that Cheshvan 17 which is October 31/November 1, 2023 is the start of the Gog/Magog war followed by 40 days to Kislev 27 (December 5/6, 2023) which will be the starting up of the altar in the Temple Mount and the building of the Third Temple.
+Therefore it is clear that Cheshvan 17 which is October 31/November 1, 2023 could be the start of the Gog/Magog war followed by 40 days to Kislev 27 (December 5/6, 2023) which will be the starting up of the altar in the Temple Mount and the building of the Third Temple.

 Let this mind be in you that is in Messiah Yeshua.